doeixd/machine/README.md

   })
 };

 // 3.
-Create the Ensemble
-const ensemble = createEnsemble(store, factories, 'status');
+Create the Ensemble with an accessor function for refactoring safety const ensemble = createEnsemble(store, factories, (ctx) => ctx.status);

 // 4.
 Use it with type-safe dispatch ensemble.actions.fetch();      // Transitions to loading